AdobeDocs/experience-manager-65.en/help/forms/using/measure-improve-performance-forms-documents.md

 ### AEM Forms components and features involved {#aem-forms-components-and-features-involved}

 * Adaptive forms
 * Integration with Adobe Analytics to collect, organize, and report customer interactions with your adaptive forms
 * Integration with Adobe Target to run A/B tests for adaptive forms

 ### Assumptions {#assumptions}

 * You already have an Adobe Marketing Cloud account and registered for Analytics and Target solutions.
 * You have a published adaptive form that customers can access.

 ### Workflow steps {#workflow-steps}

-#### Step 1: Configure Analytics and Target in AEM Forms <br> {#step-configure-analytics-and-target-in-aem-forms-br}
+#### Step 1: Configure Analytics and Target in AEM Forms  {#step-configure-analytics-and-target-in-aem-forms-br}

 **Configure Analytics**

 To gain deep insights into your customer interactions with your forms, you need to first configure Analytics in AEM Forms.
 Perform the following steps:

 1. Create a report suite in Adobe Analytics
 1. Create cloud service configuration in AEM
 1. Create cloud service framework in AEM
 1. Configure AEM Forms Analytics configuration service in AEM
 1. Enable analytics on the form in AEM

 For detailed steps, see [Configuring analytics and reports for adaptive forms](../../forms/using/configure-analytics-forms-documents.md).